ofkm/svelocker-ui/README.md

 # Additional Information

-- All the API Calls to the Registry happen Server-Side, the only exceptions to this are the `Copy Dockerfile` and `Delete Tag/Image` functions.
-This is intentional due to the data being handled by those requests.
+- All the API Calls to the Registry happen Server-Side, the only exceptions to this are the `Copy Dockerfile`.

 # Shoutouts